Sofia Tyson blog avatar

 Close Monitoring and Support

-As with any big changes, we will be committed to providing support to our employees throughout the trial to ensure that their workload and wellbeing is managed as effectively and carefully as possible.
+We're committed to providing support to our employees to ensure that their workload and well-being are managed as effectively and carefully as possible while working a 4-day week and remotely.

-“We’re already so open to changing our ways of working now, having been forced to do so because of the pandemic anyway and seeing that you absolutely do not need to be sat in a traditional office to get the work done.
+“We’re so open to changing our ways of working now, especially after being forced to do so because of the pandemic and seeing that you absolutely do not need to be sat in a traditional office to get work done.